Boomchild

-Boomchild is the third solo album from Dennis DeYoung.
+Boomchild is the third solo album by American musician Dennis DeYoung.
 It was released in February 1989 by MCA Records.
-Boomchild featured the title track with a music video but the song was relegated to the B-Side of "Beneath The Moon", the only single.
-Both the single and Boomchild failed to chart and the album has since been out of print.
+Boomchild featured the title track with a music video but the song was relegated to the B-Side of "Beneath the Moon", the only single.
+Both the single and Boomchild failed to chart.

 Track listing

 All songs written by Dennis DeYoung, except as noted: